 A client approached us with an interesting question: Is it worth my while to go after small grants (around $1,000 to $10,000) if it’s going to cost me $500+ to have them submitted?
 She wondered if that money might be better spent on other fundraising streams that bring in more money.

-4. Smaller grants tend to be proportionally less complex, so they’ll likely take the grant writer less time to complete — thus costing your nonprofit less than a bigger ask on a more complex grant.
-There are certainly some exceptions to this, but generally your investment in grant writing services is proportional to the ask amount in the grant application.
+4. These applications tend to be proportionally less complex, so they’ll likely take the grant writer less time to complete.
+Thus, they cost your nonprofit less than a bigger ask on a more complex application.
+There are certainly some exceptions to this, but generally your investment in grant writing services is proportional to the ask amount in the application.

 Interested in learning more about our grant writing services?
 Contact us.